jacques/docs.npmjs.com/content/getting-started/using-two-factor-authentication.md

 ### How to Send an OTP Value from the Command Line

 If you have enabled 2FA auth-and-writes, you will need to send the OTP from the command line for certain commands.
-To do this, append  `--otp=123456` (where *123456* is the code genearated by your authenticator) at the end of the command.
+To do this, append  `--otp=123456` (where *123456* is the code generated by your authenticator) at the end of the command.
 Here are a few examples:

 ```
 npm publish [<tarball>|<folder>][--tag <tag>] --otp=123456